 If you are interested in joining this supportive group, contact us today!

 Literacy Volunteers of Kanawha County provides free training to all individuals interested in tutoring.
-The next Tutor Training Workshop will be held April 7 (6-9 pm) and April 8 (9am-5pm) at First Presbyterian Church in Charleston.
-Call 304.343.7323 to register.

-Pictures from our spring 2014 Tutor Training Workshop:
+Pictures from previous Tutor Training Workshops:

 Sally Burger, Don Ellis, Jill Chapman